gazoscalvertos/Hass-Custom-Alarm/custom_components/bwalarm/resources/doc/configuration.md

 <a id="enable_log"></a>
 **enable_log**
 &nbsp;&nbsp;&nbsp; _(boolean) (Optional)_
 &nbsp;&nbsp;&nbsp; If `true`, the alarm saves log of actions to a file.
-Its content is available in the `Activity Log` tab at the bottom of the panel.
+Its content is available in the `Activity Log`
+&nbsp;&nbsp;&nbsp; tab at the bottom of the panel.
 &nbsp;
 &nbsp;&nbsp;&nbsp; _Default value:_
 &nbsp;&nbsp;&nbsp; `true`